 What is Vein Disease?

-20-25 million Americans have varicose veins.
+75% of all people over the age of 60 have Chronic Venous Insufficiency, which is commonly known as Venous Reflux.
 Venous reflux, often the underlying cause of varicose veins, frequently forces people to dramatically change their lifestyles, especially when they have standing professions and can no longer tolerate being on their feet all day.
 Whether the initial cause is genetics, pregnancy, prolonged standing, excess weight, inadequate exercise or a damaged saphenous vein, the physiology of varicose veins is nearly always the same.

-When the valves in the saphenous vein are damaged physicians call them “incompetent”, making the veins near the skin surface stretch and become distorted from the increased pressure caused by blood flowing in the wrong direction.
+When the valves in the saphenous vein are damaged, physicians call them “incompetent.”
+This causes the circulation in your leg to pool.
+That pooling increases the pressure within the vein and causes it stretch.
+Once the vein is stretched, it is not possible for it to return to normal size and function ever again.
 Venous reflux (caused by incompetent valves) in the saphenous vein is often the underlying cause of varicose veins.
-Although the condition is rarely life threatening, it is painful and unattractive.
+Although the condition can be life threatening, it is mostly painful and unattractive.

-Historically, patients have had several choices for treating varicose veins depending on the severity.
+Historically, patients have not had many choices for treating varicose veins.
 They could make lifestyle changes, such as eating less, exercising more and wearing support hose.
-This regimen has proven helpful in somewhat reducing leg pain and further deterioration of the vein, particularly in mild cases.
-But sooner or later most patients return to their return to their previous lifestyles, and thus their previous symptoms typically reoccur.
+This regimen has not proven helpful in reducing leg pain and further deterioration of the vein, particularly in mild cases.
+But sooner or later most patients return to their return to their previous lifestyles, and thus their previous symptoms reoccur with more intensity.

 EVCA (Endovascular Catheter Ablation)

 The EVCA procedure is an outpatient (day procedure) treatment now offered at Las Vegas Vein by Dr. Parisi.
 Patients experience less discomfort and have significantly decreased healing time with this procedure compared with other treatment options for varicose veins.